StrongResearch/chess-hackathon/README.md

  - Your model **must** use or be compatible with the dependencies included in the `requirements.txt` file for this repo.
 You may install other additional dependencies for the purpose of **training** but for inference (e.g. game play / tournament) your model **must not** require any dependencies other than those included in the `requirements.txt` file.

 ### Submission specification
 Your submission must follow the following directory structure.
 Ensure you have moved your `model.py`, `model_config.yaml`, and `checkpoint.pt` files into a **separate sub/directory**.
 Then copy in `pre_submission_val.py` and `chess_gameplay.py` and run this script with `python pre_submission_val.py` to test that your model will build and infer within the allowed time.
+For more infro
 ```
 └─team-name
     ├─ model.py